AliZainoul/_Python_Tutorial/pyqt/calculate/README.md

-# TodoList Project
+# Calculator Project

 ## Project Description

 This project is a simple Calculator application built using Python.
 It is structured into different modules for better organization and maintainability.
-The application includes core functionalities for managing tasks, a graphical user interface (GUI) for interacting with the tasks, and a set of unit tests to ensure the reliability of the code.
+The application includes core functionalities for performing basic operations, a graphical user interface (GUI) for interacting with different operations, and a set of unit tests to ensure the reliability of the code.

 ## Project Structure